Fort Lee (military base): Base Realignment and Closure 2005

 In 2005, the Base Realignment and Closure (BRAC) law was passed by Congress.
 One of BRAC's requirements was the relocation of the United States Army Ordnance Corps headquarters, the United States Army Ordnance Munitions and Electronic Maintenance School (OMMS) from Aberdeen Proving Ground, the United States Army Ordnance Munitions and Electronic Maintenance School (OMEMS) from Redstone Arsenal, Alabama, and the Ordnance Museum to Fort Lee by September 2011.
 The transfer of artifacts from Aberdeen to Fort Lee began in August 2009, with the former museum now designated the U.S. Army Ordnance Training and Heritage Center at Fort Lee.
 Also, the headquarters of the U.S. Army Transportation Center and School from Fort Eustis was brought to the installation.

 One of the principal parts of BRAC was the Sustainment Center of Excellence (SCoE) headquarters building project.
 In the summer of 2007, there was a ground-breaking ceremony on Sergeant Seay Field, the site of the new facility.
 The SCoE headquarters took 18 months to build and was formally dedicated in January 2009.
 It now houses the Combined Arms Support Command and command groups for the Quartermaster, Ordnance, and Transportation Corps.
 During a ceremony on 30 July 2010, the old CASCOM headquarters was officially retired, and the new building was proudly rededicated as "Mifflin Hall".
 To help make way for the structure, the First Logistical Command Memorial – which had been located on that site since 1974 – was carefully unmoored and moved to a more prominent spot facing the main post entrance.

 The Army Sustainment University is located on Fort Lee.

 In addition, a new U.S. Army Logistics University was built and opened in July 2009 to centralize basic and advanced NCO, warrant officer, commissioned officer and government civilian leadership training for all Army sustainment branches.
 The 400,000-square-foot building now offers more than 200 courses and trains upward of 2,300 military and civilian students daily.
 Its International Studies program is attended by military personnel from more than 30 allied countries.

 Fort Lee is the country's first army post to host a 'full-size' statue commemorating the service of women in the Army.
 The statue was unveiled in 2013.

 The installation emerged as the center of logistics and sustainment for the U.S. Army.
-With the completion of the BRAC construction projects, the installation acquired 6.5 million square feet of new facilities and about 70,000 troops now train here each year.
+With the completion of the BRAC construction projects, the installation acquired 6.5 million square feet of new facilities and about 70,000 troops now train at Fort Lee each year.
 In 2017, the post marked its Centennial with a year-long celebration themed "A Century of Support to the Nation."